-Is it better to hire a consultant or employee for your bioeconomy related business?
+Is it better to hire a consultant or employee for your bioeconomy-related business?
 The answer depends on many factors, the most important three being the skill set you need, the length of time you will need it, and what you are hoping to accomplish with the hire.
-Generally speaking, if you have a specific project or need a specialized skill or expertise, or even many difference experts working together, and the project is not going to last many years, hiring an expert will likely prove to be the best route.
+If you have a specific project or need a specialized skill or expertise, or even many different experts working together, and the project is not going to last many years, hiring an expert will likely prove to be the best route.
 Conversely, if the project is going to last many years, with the same expertise being necessary during that time, hiring an employee may be the better route.

 Hiring experts are best when companies need skilled, short-term team members who can perform specific tasks with minimal supervision over a set time.
 In those situations, the experts will probably be a much better option at a lower cost than hiring an employee who has wages, benefits, employment taxes, income, and unemployment tax withholdings, workers’ compensation insurance, overtime pay, training expenses, health insurance, FMLA, ERISA, fringe benefits and paid time off.
 With an expert, the company is not locked into employment-related issues, and can easily remove one not performing well.
 The expert’s ability to work with minimal supervision allows you to complete the task while concentrating on running your business.
 Keep in mind that, with experts, you “get what you pay for”.
 Experienced experts know their worth and hiring solely based on price is never a good idea.
 A lesser hourly rate with more hours still results in more spent and trying to undercut your expert is likely to yield poorer project results.

 In deciding consultant or employee, the questions to ask are whether you have the market information, skills, strategies, and techniques you need currently within your company.
 If not, the question is how long you will need this skillset and what plans you would have for an employee once the current project is completed.
 You will often find that hiring outside experts can provide solutions for a wide variety of business matters.